AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

+**Note: This project has been thoroughly reviewed and fixed.
+All necessary files are now included and it's ready for compilation.**

 ## Features

 - Monitor multiple Tixel ticket URLs